 How to get there: A 200-300LKR tuktuk from central Ella, or walk along the Ella-Passara road, turn left on Nine Arch Bridge Road, and follow the signs.
 Google Maps also works!
 The walk takes about 30 minutes.

-Want to wake up to a view of Nine Arches Bridge?
-Scroll down to read about New Cabin Ella, the brand new accommodation opened by Asanka Cafe!
+STAY | Want to wake up to a view of Nine Arches Bridge?
+New Cabin Ella is a new accommodation opened by Asanka Cafe directly over the bridge.

 5. Climb Ella Rock

-Ella Rock was our favorite hike in Ella, offering more challenge than Little Adam’s Peak but not so much that it should be off-putting to casual hikers.
-The route takes about 4 hours over all, more or less depending on how photo-happy you are.
-You’ll start by traipsing along the railroad from Ella Station for about 40 minutes – admiring the long grasses and village views.
+The route takes about 4 hours roundtrip, more or less depending on how photo-happy you are.
+You’ll start by walking along the railroad from Ella Station for about 40 minutes – admiring the long grasses and village views.
 Then the real upward journey begins, through a tea plantation and then into the rocky forest.

 Instead, stick to the route and you’ll be fine.
 More than fine, really – the panoramic views from Ella Rock are astounding.